nii-yamagishilab/AntiDeepfake/README.md

 No data for ID_PREFIX_2

 ===== METRICS SUMMARY =====
+For accuracy, precision, recall, f1, fpr and fnr, threshold of real class probablity is 0.5

         roc_auc  accuracy  precision  recall      f1     fpr     fnr     eer  eer_threshold
 subset
 all       0.951    0.8879     0.9421  0.8823  0.9112  0.1016  0.1177  0.1079         0.4114